jzelenjak/research-project/README.md

 ### stats-ag.sh

-**Description**: this script computes the statistics on a single attack graph generated by SAGE (although, multiple AGs can be provided, in which case they will be processed on after each other).
-The computed statistics are: *number of nodes*, *number of edges*, *simplicity* (number of nodes / number of edges, used to measure complexity), *the number of discovered objective variants* (i.e. nodes with hexagon shape and salmon).
+**Description**: this script computes statistics on a single attack graph generated by SAGE (although, multiple AGs can be provided, in which case they will be processed on after each other).
 This script is primarily used as part of `stats-ags.sh` script, but can also be used on its own.
+The computed statistics are:

+- *Number of nodes*
+- *Number of edges*
+- *Simplicity* (number of nodes / number of edges, used to measure complexity)
+- *Number of discovered objective variants* (i.e. nodes with hexagon shape and salmon).

 **Usage**: `./stats-ag.sh path/to/AG.dot...`